 Regular checkups with your doctor and maintaining healthy lifestyle habits are two ways you can help prevent many cancers.
 Sometimes, though, a diagnosis is completely out of your control.
-If you are diagnosed with cancer, screening programs are key to catching it early when effective treatment options and possible cure exist.
+However, screening programs are key to catching it early when effective treatment options and possible cure exist.
 Here are cancer screening tests that medical experts agree are effective in catching cancer early– or even preventing it!

 In research studies, colonoscopies are effective in both preventing cancer and reducing deaths due to late-stage diagnosis.
 A colonoscopy is capable of detecting abnormal colon growths known as polyps so they can be removed before developing into cancer.
 The National Institutes of Health states there are long-reaching benefits of regular testing, “Removing polyps during colonoscopy can not only prevent colorectal cancer, but also reduce deaths from the disease for years.”

 The US Preventative Task Force recommends regular colonoscopy screenings between the ages of 50 and 75.